hillosopher/react-quiz/README.md

 This is a simple React quiz I made to mainly practice my knowlege of the useReducer hook, among other elements of React and application-building in general:

-- Component Infrastructure
+- Componentized Infrastructure
-- Simple API and HTTP protocol
+- Context API
 - hooks, particurly useState, useEffect, and useReducer
 - Closures